Identifies specimens using a classification tree (R.W. Payne).

 prints the observed characteristics when supplied in response to questions in an interactive run. |

-will ask what you would like to print.
+If you do not set PRINT in an interactive run, BCIDENTIFY will ask what you would like to print.
 In batch, the default is to print the identifications.

-option allows you to save a pointer, with an element for each specimen, containing the numbers of the terminal nodes reached in the tree to provide its identification.
+The IDENTIFICATION option allows you to save the identifications (in a text).
+The TERMINALNODES option allows you to save a pointer, with an element for each specimen, containing the numbers of the terminal nodes reached in the tree to provide its identification.
 This will be a scalar if the identification was derived from a single node, or a variate if it involved more than one (because several branches have been taken, as the result of a missing x-value).
-Finally, the PROBABILITIES
+Finally, the PROBABILITIES option can save a specimen-by-group matrix giving the probability that the specimens belong to each group.

 Method

-to find the terminal nodes of the tree that correspond to the values of the explanatory variables.
+BCIDENTIFY uses BIDENTIFY to find the terminal nodes of the tree that correspond to the values of the explanatory variables.

 Action with RESTRICT